Pedroisaak/Pedroisaak/README.md

 * 🌍  I'm based in Brasil
 * ✉️  You can contact me at [pedro.isaak@gmail.com](mailto:pedro.isaak@gmail.com)
 * 🧠  I'm learning Javascript, HTML5, CSS
-* ⚡  lord of the rings lover(i own the one ring, don't tell sauron), i love games since my childhood
+* ⚡  The Lord of the Rings Lover(i own the one ring, don't tell sauron), i love games since my childhood

 ### Skills